STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • If you are vacating your premises, you must provide your forwarding address to us for your final bill.
 Until you do, we are entitled to rely on the last address provided to us for the purposes of Clause 8 and/or Clause 16.

-• When we receive your notice that you are vacating your premises, we will send an account closure request to SP Group with an effective date of closure being the date specified in your notice.
-We will bill you on any account closure fee imposed by SP Group.
+• When we receive your notice that you are vacating your premises, we will send an account closure request to SP Group with an effective date of closure being the date specified in your notice or 8 business days after receiving your notice, whichever is later.
+We will bill you for any account closure fee imposed by SP Group.

 • Upon closure of your account, we shall send a final bill to you at the forwarding address stated in your notice.